vinniimiranda/rank-test-backend/Readme.md

 ## Docker

-This projet uses docker for the Database and Queue control, and it has two containers:
+This project uses docker for the Database and Queue control, and it has two containers:

 - db_mongo - MongoDB Instance
 - redis - Redis Instance